JAS-315/JAS-315.github.io/projects/dataplant.md

   - standardization didn’t make much difference.

   <img class="ui image" src="../images/DMA images/2/accuracy results.PNG">
-  *Figure 15: Accuracy Results*
+  *Figure 14: Accuracy Results*

 ### 2c: Using One Clustering Technique on Alternative Datasets
-I chose K-Means clustering using 50 iterations, 10 starts, and the Hartigan-Wong algorithm.
+I chose K-Means clustering using 50 iterations, 10 starts, and the Hartigan-Wong algorithm (Figure 15).
 I imagined PCAset would have the highest accuracy and zeroset the lowest, having expressed my opinion of both methods’ reliability elsewhere.

 <img class="ui image" src="../images/DMA images/2/c4 clusters.png">
-*Figure 16: K-Means Applied to PCAset, Deletionset, Zeroset, Meanset, and Medianset.*
+*Figure 15: K-Means Applied to PCAset, Deletionset, Zeroset, Meanset, and Medianset.*

 <img class="ui image" src="../images/DMA images/2/cluster test km nstart.png">
-*Figure 17: Confusion Matrices of K-Means Application.*
+*Figure 16: Confusion Matrices of K-Means Application.*
 WHAT IMAGE

-Though clusplot uses the first two Principal Components for the axes and I scaled each dataset, PCAset and zeroset’s points look different as do their scales, as their axes-components explain less than the others (Figure 20).
+Though clusplot uses the first two Principal Components for the axes and I scaled each dataset, PCAset and zeroset’s points look different as do their scales, as their axes-components explain less than the others (Figure 16).
 As previously noted, replacing missing values with zero, means, or median can skew results, as seen on zeroset’s plot.
-Deletionset has the closest matching densities, but examining the confusion matrices (Figure 19), it has significantly less predicted instances in clusters 1 and 5.
+Deletionset has the closest matching densities, but examining the confusion matrices, it has significantly less predicted instances in clusters 1 and 5.
 This is also true of zeroset’s predicted clusters 2 and 3; meanset’s cluster 4; and medianset’s clusters 3 and 4.
 From this, zeroset and medianset are unlikely to have the highest accuracies.
-The accuracy measurements (Figure 21) prove this supposition and my initial predictions to be true.
+The accuracy measurements (Figure 17) prove this supposition and my initial predictions to be true.
 Highest to lowest are: PCAset, deletionset, meanset, zeroset, and medianset.

 <img class="ui image" src="../images/DMA images/2/c4 accuracy scale.PNG">
-*Figure 18: Accuracy Results.*
+*Figure 17: Accuracy Results.*

 ## Part 3: Classification (Weka)

 ### 3a: Using ZeroR, OneR, NaïveBayes, IBk (k-NN), and J48 (C4.5) for Classification

 FIGURE OUT THIS CHART
-*Figure 19: Confusion Matrices and Abridged Classification Summaries for ZeroR, OneR, Naïve Bayes, and J48 Algorithms.*
+*Figure 18: Confusion Matrices and Abridged Classification Summaries for ZeroR, OneR, Naïve Bayes, and J48 Algorithms.*

-For this dataset, J48 produced the best results (98.4%, Figure 22).
+For this dataset, J48 produced the best results (98.4%, Figure 18).
 I find it odd, but refreshing, to know two classifiers with very simplistic approaches (J48 and OneR) have the highest accuracies.
 I have given extremely cursory overviews of all methods employed below.
 - ZeroR: a baseline classification that predicts the majority result from the training set.
   - If Class E is predicted, the training set had majority E-values.
 - OneR: hypothesizes and tests a rule for each attribute based on class, choosing the one with the lowest error rate.
 That “one rule” is used to predict the other classes.